-The interesting part philosophically is that even though the monotheism was short lived, it introduced for the first time in ancient culture the concept of Oneness.
+Philosophically, the interesting part is that monotheism, even though it was short-lived, introduced the concept of Oneness to ancient culture for the first time.
 This new idea was something that the Egyptian philosopher-priests had to come to grips with as stated above in the dialogue.
 This then led to the tension between the One and the Many.
 In previous posts, I stated that this fundamental philosophical problem was first posited by the Greeks.
-But actually, I have changed my mind on this and believe that Plato and the Greeks learned this from the philosopher-priests of Egypt.
+But actually, I have changed my mind on this.
+I believe that Plato and the Greeks learned this from the philosopher-priests of Egypt.

-So it was through the Egyptians that the concept of Oneness was introduced into Western culture.
+The Egyptians introduced the concept of Oneness into Western culture.
 The Egyptians passed this baton to Geeks through Plato and others who then incorporated and further developed this idea into their philosophies.
 Plato used the pattern of the creator god Ptah fashioning the cosmos after a fixed pattern of forms to develop his own theory of Forms.
 In summary, the lineage of the concept of Forms posited by Plato and the tension between the One and the Many that the Greek philosophers dealt with can be traced through the Egyptians right back to the Hebrews, who stated: